Home > Facade > Fire Engineering, Fire Strategy and Façades

 In particular, the wind causes positive and negative pressure on the surface of buildings.
 The cladding must have sufficient strength and stiffness to resist this load, both in terms of the type of cladding selected and its connections back to the structure.
 In modern high rise buildings, the exterior walls are often suspended from the concrete floor slabs.

 Examples include curtain walls and precast concrete walls.
-At the times, the façade can be required to have a fire-resistance rating, for instance, if two buildings are very close together, to lower the likelihood of fire spreading from one building to another.
+At times, the façade can be required to have a fire-resistance rating, for instance, if two buildings are very close together, to lower the likelihood of fire spreading from one building to another.

 Whether rated or not, fire protection is always a design consideration.
 The melting point of aluminium, 660°C (1,220°F), is typically reached within minutes of the start of a fire.
 Perimeter firestop systems for slab edge connections to the façade systems can be qualified too.
-The integration with a building’s fire sprinkler systems on each floor has a profoundly positive effect on the fire safety of buildings with curtain walls.
+The integration of a building’s fire sprinkler systems on each floor has a profoundly positive effect on the fire safety of buildings with curtain walls.

 Some building codes also limit the percentage of window area in exterior walls.
 When the exterior wall is not rated then the perimeter slab edge becomes a junction where rated slabs are abutting an unrated wall.
 For rated walls, one may also choose rated windows and fire doors to maintain that wall’s rating.